MicrosoftDocs/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 During a copy operation, AzCopy creates a temporary journal file, which enables AzCopy to restart the operation if it gets interrupted (for example, due to a network error).
 Make sure there is enough disk space to store the journal files.
 You can use the /Z option to specify where the journal files are written.

-### Load data into SQL Data Warehouse
+### Load data into Azure Synapse

 Use [PolyBase](/sql/relational-databases/polybase/polybase-guide) to load the files from blob storage into the data warehouse.
-PolyBase is designed to leverage the MPP (Massively Parallel Processing) architecture of SQL Data Warehouse, which makes it the fastest way to load data into SQL Data Warehouse.
+PolyBase is designed to leverage the MPP (Massively Parallel Processing) architecture of Azure Synapse, which makes it the fastest way to load data into Azure Synapse.

 Loading the data is a two-step process: